copsTvFan/cops-episode-guide/guide.md

 **Kansas City 7**

-- (KS -- 2:29 AM Officer Down Call) Officer Zane Schuberger races to the scene of a 1060.
-Officer knifed
+- (Kansas City, KS -- 2:29 AM Officer Down Call) Officer Zane Schuberger races to the scene of a 1060 (officer down).
+Officer Jim Brinkley has been stabbed in the stomach and arm.
+The suspect has fled the area and can't be found.
+  (4:36 AM Disturbance Call).
+A woman wants her boyfriend removed from the house.
+Officer Schuberger tells the man to drop the chair he is holding.
 - (Kansas City, KS -- 6:05 PM Street Patrol) Officer Richard Keith, Officer D.
   J. Woolley.
 Trespassing.
 (8:03 PM) woman ties up drunken husband.
 - (Kansas City, MO -- 7:45 PM Suspicious Car Call) Officer Scott Caron, Officer